-- 9. In November 2002, respondent submitted to Commerce a self-certification to the Safe Harbor, which it renewed in November 2003, November 2004, and November 2005. - 10.
-In November 2006, respondent did not renew its self-certification to the Safe Harbor, and Commerce updated respondent's status to "not current" on its public website.
-To date, respondent has not renewed its self-certification to the Safe Harbor and remains in "not current" status on Commerce's website.
-(Exhibit A, Declaration of Damon C. Greer).
+9. In February 2007, respondent submitted to Commerce a self-certification to the Safe Harbor.
+That self-certification stated that its privacy policy has been effective since June 2004.
+(Exhibit A, Safe Harbor Certification).

-11. From at least December 2002 until July 2009, respondent has disseminated or caused to be disseminated privacy policies and statements on the www.expatedge.com website, including, but not limited to, the following statements:
+- In February 2008, respondent did not renew its self-certification to the Safe Harbor, and Commerce updated respondent's status to "not current" on its public website.
+Until August 2009, respondent did not renew its self-certification to the Safe Harbor and was in "not current" status on Commerce's website.
+(Exhibit B, Declaration of Damon C. Greer). - 11.
+Respondent has disseminated or caused to be disseminated privacy policies and statements on the www.directorsdesk.com website, including, but not limited to, the following statements: